jossansik/Portfolio-project5-partysite-backend/README.md

 1. test_can_add_tag_to_post:

-When there are one tag submitted to a post,
+When there are one tag submitted to a post, it should be connected.
-It should be connected,
 Then we should find the post by tag submitted.

 2. test_when_no_tags_submitted_expect_no_tags_on_post:

-When there are no tag submitted to a post,
-It should not be connected to any tags,
+When there are no tag submitted to a post, it should not be connected to any tags.
 Then we should not find any post for the tag.

 3. test_when_two_tags_submitted_expect_match_on_both_tags:

-When there are two tags submitted to a post,
-It should be connected to both tags,
+When there are two tags submitted to a post, it should be connected to both tags.
 Then we should be able to find post by both tags.

 ## Issues